daliagachc/wrf_management/wrf_management/papers/literature_summary.md

 - Gálvez et al., 2005: The WRF model as a tool to understand mesoscale processes on the poorly sampled South American Altiplano (https://ams.confex.com/ams/32Rad11Meso/webprogram/Paper97415.html)
   - Extended abstract for 11th Conference on Mesoscale Processes (AMS) on modelling Altiplano region with WRF focusing mesoscale circulations and rainfall patterns.
 I couldn't find any peer-reviewed papers and NOAA's project site seems to be down (http://www.nssl.noaa.gov/projects/pacs/web/ALTIPLANO/NF/)(*).
 Anyway authors disclosed and fixed revealed boundary condition problems (Lake Titicaca surf. temp.) in default WRF and demonstrated model improvements.
 More links here: http://josemanuelgalvez.net/    // Evgeny
+  - trial simulation reveal that 1km resolution better reproduce storms at TTCC lake // diego
+  - unnusual low land-surface temperatures around the lake are reported. they affected "the structure of the circulations and associated convection" duting the day // diego
   - Link (*) seems to be here now: https://www.eol.ucar.edu/field_projects/salljex //Diego

 - Norris, J. et al.: The spatiotemporal variability of precipitation over the Himalaya: evaluation of one-year WRF model simulation.
 Climate Dynamics 49, 2179–2204 (2017).